austinmcnicholas/Image-Hosting-Module/README.md

 Host images from your Mendix application!

 # Configuration:
-1. Add InitializeImageHosting sub microflow to after start up flow.
+1. Add the InitializeImageHosting sub microflow to the after start up flow.
-2. Add overview snippet to a page
+2. Add the overview snippet to a page and then add the page to your navigation
 3. Upload images to your database